Jerry Colonna (entertainer): Musical career

-In one opera parody, Colonna ‘hollered’ an aria in a “deadpan screech that became his trademark” on Bob Hope's show, Nachman noted.
+In one opera parody, Colonna "hollered" an aria in a “deadpan screech that became his trademark” on Bob Hope's show, Nachman noted.
 Colonna was one of three memorable 1940s Kraft Music Hall discoveries.
 The others were pianist-comedian Victor Borge and Trotter's drummer, music "depreciationist" Spike Jones; Colonna performed on two songs for the 1938 Warner Bros. film Garden of the Moon, to memorable effect—"Girlfriend of the Whirling Dervish" and "Lady on the Three Cent Stamp", respectively.

 Colonna had the ability to stretch a syllable to extreme lengths, such as "Aaaaaaaaaaaaaaaaaaall, or nothing at aaaaaaaaaaaaaaaaaaall...".
 In addition to musical numbers, he worked this bit into Road to Rio, along with another of his catchphrases—the film's action periodically cuts to a cavalry riding to the rescue of Bing and Bob, when he exhorts his riders, "Chaaaaaaaaaaaaaaaaaaarge!"
 At the end of the film, when all is resolved and he is still "charging," he pulls-up and asks the audience, "Well, what do you know... we never quite made it.
 Exciting, though... wasn't it?!"

 According to radio historian Arthur Frank Wertheim, in Radio Comedy, Colonna was responsible for many of the catchphrases on Hope's show, notably, "Give me a drag on that before you throw it away", a crack the cast came to use to lance any bragging.
 Colonna's usual salutation to Hope was, "Greetings, Gate!", something fans and listeners soon began repeating.
+Another was "Who's Yehudi?", which referred to anyone who wasn't there at the moment.

 Colonna took part in several of Hope's early USO tours during the 1940s.
 Jack Benny's singing sidekick Dennis Day, a talented impressionist as well as a singer, did an effective imitation of Colonna's manic style and expressions.

 Colonna joined ASCAP in 1956; his songwriting credits include "At Dusk", "I Came to Say Goodbye", "Sleighbells in the Sky" and "Take Your Time."
 In the 1950s, he released two LPs: Music? for Screaming!!!
 (Decca DL 5540) and He Sings and Swings (Mercury-Wing MGW 12153).